HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 #### CSS

-CSS could be a great lever for sustainability, especially if you want to limit the number of images on your website or create some animations (as mentioned earlier in this chapter).
-You can find documentation on how to write efficient CSS (and should definitely look for this) but we'll stick to standard optimizations that should be implemented everywhere.

-If you want to learn more about all this, you should check the [CSS](./css) chapter.
+CSS could be a great lever for sustainability, especially if you want to limit the number of images on your website or create some animations as mentioned earlier in this chapter.
+You can find documentation on how to write efficient CSS—and should definitely look for this—but we'll stick to standard optimizations that should be implemented everywhere.
+If you want to learn more about all this, see the [CSS](./css) chapter.

 ##### Minification